 We will use this page to keep Davidson students updated on the Center for Student Health and Well-Being operations as we continue to operate during the COVID-19 pandemic.

 Center for Health and Well-Being Operations Update

-Health services, counseling services, and nutrition services will be operating under a hybrid service model for the Fall 2020 semester.
+Health services, counseling services, and nutrition services will be operating under a hybrid service model for the 2020-21 academic year.

 The health and safety of the Davidson community is our top priority.
-Therefore, all counseling services during the Fall 2020 semester will be offered virtually via telehealth.
+Therefore, all counseling services during the 2020-2021 academic year will be offered virtually via telehealth.
 This includes initial intake assessments, individual counseling, and group counseling sessions.
 No in-person services will be offered at this time.

 To make an appointment, students are most efficiently served by calling our office at 704-894-2300 during regular business hours (M-F 8:30 a.m.– 5 p.m.).
 Students can also schedule an initial appointment by emailing us at email@example.com with a completed and attached Weekly Availability Sheet (PDF).
 Messages and emails received after-hours will be returned the next business day.

 NOTE: At this time, professional licensing laws only allow our counselors to provide telehealth services to students located in North Carolina.
 If a student is residing outside of North Carolina, we can provide a phone consultation to discuss the student needs and assist students in identifying and connecting to services in their local area.
 Similarly, when students leave North Carolina for winter break, they will not be able to access telehealth services until they return for the Spring 2021 semester.